richa2762000/NetflixGPT/README.md

   - second we will create slice
   - then i added the slice reducer onto my store
   - then i am providing my store in main app
   - dispatch and navigate
   - show the Header according the user selector
   - Implement Sign Out
   - Update Profile
+- If user is not login so it should not redirect to browser page and vice-versa.
-- Fetch from TMDB Movies
+- Fetch from TMDB Movies.
+- we get 2 times data in local console just because of "React.StrictMode", If we remove this so then we will get only one time data. beacuse react does extra rendering of your components to check for some inconsistency between your calls.
+- now we will dispatch our movies into store.
+- After that we will create customHook for the browser.

 # Features